 Both of these tents are fantastic options for family camping.
 They each come with separate bedrooms and living areas to give you lots of space to work with when packing the whole family into these tents.

-A budget pick for families we recommend would be the ALPS Mountaineering Taurus.
-There are cheaper tents on the market but the quality of materials really elevates this budget option as a fantastic choice for families.
+A budget pick for families we recommend would be the ALPS Mountaineering Taurus tent.
+There are cheaper family tents on the market but the quality of materials really elevates this budget option as a fantastic choice for families.

 Which tent is best for festivals?